payvision-development/scribe/README.md

   <br><br>
 </p>

-The goal of this project is to capture VSTS service hooks events, specifically those related with the release process and register the progress in the Freshservice platform.
+The goal of this project is to capture VSTS service hooks events, specifically those related with the release process from [Release Management](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/what-is-release-management?view=vsts) and register the progress in the [Freshservice](https://freshservice.com) platform.

 Documentation: [Execution Flow](https://github.com/payvision-development/scribe/wiki/Execution-Flow)